leafo/lapis-systemd/README.md

 Options:
    -h, --help            Show this help message and exit.
-   --install             Installs the service file to the system, requires sudo permission
+   --install             Installs the service file to the system, requires sudo permission --print, -p           Print the service file to stdout instead of writing it
 ```

 ## Creating service files